Ramuneid/1.2-Support-in-Lithuania/README.md

 At the same time, recipient-level analysis shows that the picture is more complex than a simple division between "large" and "small".
 Some leading organisations have grown dramatically, others have lost donors, and some small organisations attract relatively high contributions from only a handful of supporters.

-The answer to the project's central question — **"Who wins in the race for 1.2% support, and who is left behind?"** — is therefore not determined by eligibility alone.
+The strongest position appears to belong to organisations that can **attract and retain substantial donor bases over time**.
+However, because 1.2% support is linked to personal income tax paid, the analysis also suggests that the **financial capacity of the community behind an initiative may influence how much support it can generate**.
+Organisations with smaller, lower-income supporter bases may therefore face an additional disadvantage even when they succeed in mobilising their communities.

-The strongest position appears to belong to organisations that can **attract and retain substantial donor bases over time**, while recipients combining **few donors, low support amounts, and declining support or donor numbers** appear to occupy the weakest position.
+Recipients combining **few donors, low support amounts, and declining support or donor numbers** appear to occupy the weakest position.

-The analysis identifies these patterns but does not establish **why** particular organisations attract more or less support.
-Understanding the underlying causes would require additional data beyond the 1.2% support dataset.
+---

 ## Author

 Created by **Ramune Idzelyte**

 Have a project where data, people, or impact matter?
-I would be happy to connect on LinkedIn.
+I would be happy to connect on [LinkedIn](https://www.linkedin.com/in/idzelyte).